 Megahome Water Distiller

-Included with the Megahome system are 6 high quality activated charcoal filters, which are optional to use.
+Included with the Megahome countertop water distiller are 6 high quality activated charcoal filters, which are optional to use.
 They can remove any toxins and contaminants that have been able to evaporate and condense with the water, helping to make your water that extra bit purer.

 At the end of a distillation cycle, the system switches off automatically.
 You will need to clean the boiling chamber to remove the debris from distillation, and replace the activated charcoal filters after approximately a month of use.